Marine Stone Columns

 The Betterground PCIS is the latest evolution of marine bottom feed stone column installation equipment.

 As shown in the illustration, gravel is transported via a 6-inch gravel hose.
-In a variant of this system, the gravel can alternatively be placed into a hopper by a bucket.
+In a variant of this system, the gravel can alternatively be placed into the hopper by a bucket.

 Key to the PCIS is the airtight gate on the top of the receiver tank that locks the gravel from atmospheric pressure and puts it under an over-pressure that ranges between 2 to 6 bars, depending on the operating depth of the rig.